YaserMarey/YaserMarey.github.io/building_openai_whatsapp_1.md

 ![ Building OpenAI WhatsApp Chatbot](chatgpt_wts_app.png "GPT-3 WhatsApp")
 # Building WhatsApp Chatbot powered by OpenAI GPT-3! - 1

-### Using Python, WhatsApp Cloud API, and a FastAPI Webhook Published on Heroku
+### Part - 1: Sending Messages using WhatsApp Cloud API

-Follow along as we walk you through the steps of building WhatsApp Chatbot powered by OpenAI GPT-3 using Python, WhatsApp Cloud API, and a FastAPI Webhook published on Heroku.
+Follow along as we walk through the steps of building a WhatsApp Chatbot powered by OpenAI GPT-3 using Python, WhatsApp Cloud API, and a FastAPI Webhook published on Heroku.

-#### This is part - 1 of a series of three posts:
+#### This is part - 1 of a series of three posts, the other two parts are:
-#### Part - 1: Sending Messages using WhatsApp Cloud API
-#### Part - 2: Receiving Message from WhatsApp Cloud API using WebHooks
+#### Part - 2: Receiving Messages from WhatsApp Cloud API using WebHooks
 #### Part - 3: Text Completion using OpenAI Language Models